rs691/rstewart.tech/src/content/work/webforms.md

 ### Web Form Application Project

 The Web Form Application Project is a responsive web application developed to enhance data collection efficiency.
-It utilizes Bootstrap for a seamless user experience across various devices.
+It utilizes Bootstrap's built in responsiveness for a seamless user experience across various devices.

 Dynamic form validation, implemented with JavaScript and jQuery, plays a crucial role in reducing data entry errors, ensuring the integrity of collected information.